pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 2. Don't get caught without your breath ready here.
 Take a smart breath, and give these notes room for vibrato - particularly the first high G.
 3. This D pitch that you keep repeating - it turns into something new when the orchestra comes in on "sa-**rà**".
 Check your intonation on the E of "quell'", and sing through both Fs in "angiol".<figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568488868/media/2019/09/AriaGuide-Parmi-p2_wfxeed.png){{% /md %}}
    </figure>
 4. Try not to over-think these phrases.
-Let the crescendo and diminuendo over your line
+Verdi writes you a crescendo and diminuendo over your line, so let those help you up and down this tricky stepwise motion.
+5. There's a mood change here, his recollection of how Gilda looked.
+Keep it light here, and don't get caught in the trap of equating dotted sixteenth notes with a fast tempo.
+When you get to the long melisma on "credo", maintain your vowel.

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568488882/media/2019/09/AriaGuide-Parmi-p3_o6o7h8.png){{% /md %}}